klayu/hb_dialpine/content/english/pages/privacy-policy.md

 **What Choices do I have regarding the Collection, Disclosure and Distribution of Personally Identifiable Information?**

-Except as otherwise described in this Privacy Policy or in the Data Protection Addendum, we will only use personally identifiable information for the purposes described above, or as otherwise disclosed at the time we request such information from you.
+Except as otherwise described in this Privacy Policy, we will only use personally identifiable information for the purposes described above, or as otherwise disclosed at the time we request such information from you.
 You must "opt in" and give us permission to use your personally identifiable information for any other purpose.
 You may also change your preference and "opt out" of receiving certain marketing communications from us by clicking the unsubscribe link included at the bottom of all such communications, by visiting DialPine.com/remove, or by contacting us via email.

 Do Not Track
 The term "Do Not Track" refers to an HTTP header offered by certain web browsers to request that websites refrain from tracking the user.
 We take no action in response to Do Not Track requests.